 The attorneys at 702-DEFENSE can guide you through the adoption process and ensure that all legal requirements are followed correctly.

 Few disputes are as contentious and emotionally draining as child custody disputes.
 Acknowledging that the relationship between parent and child is one of the most important familial bonds, Nevada law requires parents engaged in a custody dispute to attend mandatory mediation.
-If the parents fail to come to an agreement, the court then determines custody based upon the best interests of the child.
+If the parents fail to come to an agreement, the court then determines custody based on the best interests of the child.

 Nevada law recognizes three legal grounds for divorce.
-In some cases, couples seeking a divorce in Nevada may be eligible to bypass many of the traditional requirements of a formal divorce proceedings and dissolve their marriage by way of summary divorce proceedings.
-Divorce affects many important rights including the right of a parent to visit their child and the ownership of couple's property, therefore it is important to obtain legal counsel.
+In some cases, couples seeking a divorce in Nevada may be eligible to bypass many of the traditional requirements of formal divorce proceedings and dissolve their marriage by way of summary divorce proceedings.
+Divorce affects many important rights including the right of a parent to visit their child and the ownership of the couple's property, therefore it is important to obtain legal counsel.

-For married couples seeking not only to dissolve their marriage, but to retroactively invalidate the marriage as if the marriage never existed, annulment provides a path to do so.
-However, only certain marriages may be eligible for annulment.
+For married couples seeking not only to dissolve their marriage but to retroactively invalidate the marriage as if the marriage never existed, annulment provides a path to do so.
+However, only certain marriages may be eligible for an annulment.
 Annulments and divorces are distinct concepts and the differences between the two should be fully understood before ending a marriage.
 To discuss which options may be available to you, contact the experienced family law attorneys at 702-DEFENSE.

-In Nevada, a spouse may required to pay for the support of the other spouse in the event of divorce.
+In Nevada, a spouse may be required to pay for the support of the other spouse in the event of divorce.
 This concept, known as spousal support or alimony, seeks to remedy any disparity in the earning potential of former spouses.
 To determine whether a spouse will be required to provide financial support to the other spouse, the court will look toward the relative financial condition of the spouses, the length of the marriage, each spouses' contribution to the community property and other factors.

 The determination of the amount of child support a parent owes can have a significant impact upon the quality of life of both the parent and child.
 The amount owed in child support in Nevada is determined based upon a formula that takes into account the parents' gross monthly income and the custody arrangement between the child's parents.
 Additionally, Nevada law sets a maximum amount that a parent can be required to pay in child support each month.

 Paternity refers to the legal relationship between father and child.
 Under Nevada law, there are several circumstances under which a child may be born where it will be presumed that a man is the father of the child.
-If none of the presumptions are applicable, a man may voluntarily acknowledge paternity or may bring suit to establish the existence of a parent child relationship.
+If none of the presumptions are applicable, a man may voluntarily acknowledge paternity or may bring suit to establish the existence of a parent-child relationship.